ahce/youch/README.md

 Metadata refers to any additional data that you want to display on the error page.
 It could be the HTTP request headers, the logged-in user info, or the list of available application routes.

 Metadata is structured as groups and sections.
-Each section contains an array of rows and each row is composed of a `key-value` pair.
+Each section contains an array of rows, and each row is composed of a `key-value` pair.

 In the following example, we display the request headers under the `Request` group and the `Headers` section.